 - Offers a way to present information in a brief way.

 It is natural to make grammatical mistakes when writing so much text and not all of us have degrees in English.
 The great news is that the Grammarly is a wonderful solution to this.

 If you use Google Chrome, you can install the Grammarly add-on.
 You can also choose to install it on Windows on your machine and Grammarly helps to guide you when you make grammatical errors in any document, email, web page etc that you are writing.

 The super amazing thing = It is FREE!

 If you want to avoid grammar errors in your writing, Grammarly is an absolute must!

 5. Write with Passion

-You might have already read this point in the post about how to choose blog niche, but in case you missed it, a key point is that you really want to choose a blogging niche that you can be sure that you will still be passionate about, about you have written 50 posts on it.
+You might have already read this point in the post about how to choose a blog niche, but, in case you missed it, a key point is that you really want to choose a blogging niche that you can be sure that you will still be passionate about, after you have written 50 posts on it.

 If you write one post every week, for a year, will you still have any enthusiasm to continue blogging?